 After admission to this program, CAGE will register you in the course you indicate on the Course Registration Form in your application.
 You will not be able to register yourself in WebAdvisor.

 Participants will stay in shared hostel accommodations in Dublin and shared hotel accommodations in Galway and Belfast arranged by the program.

 To inquire about using federal financial aid to help toward the expense of this program, contact the Office of Financial Aid as early as possible (non-USD students should contact the financial aid office at their home institution).
-NOTE: To be eligible for federal financial aid, you must be enrolled in a minimum of 6 credits during the summer or 12 credits during fall/spring semester.
+NOTE: To be eligible for federal financial aid for this program, you must be enrolled in a minimum of 12 credits during the spring.

 Applications—including all required pre-decision materials and recommendations—must be submitted online by the deadline specified in the Dates/Deadlines section on this page.
 Incomplete applications cannot be considered.
 To start an application, click the Apply Now button on this page.
 If the Apply Now button does not appear, applications are either not open yet, or it is past the deadline.